swiftlang/swift-experimental-string-processing/Documentation/Evolution/DelimiterSyntax.md

 ### No custom literal

-Instead of adding a custom regex literal, we could require users to explicitly write `Regex(compiling: "[abc]+")`.
-This would however lose all the benefits of parsing the literal at compile time, meaning that parse errors will instead be diagnosed at runtime, and no source tooling support (e.g syntax highlighting, refactoring actions) would be available.
+Instead of adding a custom regex literal, we could require users to explicitly write `try!
+Regex(compiling: "[abc]+")`.
+This would be similar to `NSRegularExpression`, and loses all the benefits of parsing the literal at compile time.
+This would mean:

+- No source tooling support (e.g syntax highlighting, refactoring actions) would be available.
+- Parse errors would be diagnosed at run time rather than at compile time.
+- We would lose the type safety of typed captures.
+- More verbose syntax is required.

+We therefore feel this would be a much less compelling feature without first class literal support.

 [SE-0168]: https://github.com/apple/swift-evolution/blob/main/proposals/0168-multi-line-string-literals.md
 [SE-0200]: https://github.com/apple/swift-evolution/blob/main/proposals/0200-raw-string-escaping.md